Budgie Parakeet Colors, Varieties, Mutations and Genetics

 In the wild, Budgie Parakeets are green with yellow, with black stripes and markings, and dark blue-green-black flight and tail feathers.
 Captive breeding programs, however, have produced Budgies in almost every color of the rainbow, except red and pink.
 They are so colorful, they remind me of jellybeans!

 All captive budgerigars are divided into two basic series of colors: white-based (includes skyblue, cobalt, mauve, gray, violet, and white) and yellow-based (includes light-green, dark-green, gray-green, olive, and yellow).
-There are at least 32 primary mutations in the budgerigar, enabling hundreds of possible secondary mutations and color varieties.
+Green (yellow base) is dominant and blue (white base) is recessive.
+There are at least 32 primary mutations in the budgerigar, enabling hundreds of possible secondary mutations and color varieties!

 There are 3 color variations for both the white (blue) series and the yellow (green) series birds.
 In the white series, the dark factor genes make these color variations: